MicrosoftDocs/windows-itpro-docs/windows/configuration/windows-spotlight/index.md

 ## Custom lock screen and background images

 You can replace the Windows spotlight lock screen and background images with a custom image.
-When you do so, users can still see suggestions, fun facts, tips, or organizational messages on the lock screen, but the background image will be replaced with the custom image.
+When you do so, users can still see suggestions, fun facts, tips, or organizational messages on the lock screen, but the background image is replaced with the custom image.

 To configure the lock screen and background images, use the [Personalization CSP][CSP-2].